differentprogramming/cx16-Embedded-solid/README.md

 If anyone wants to work on the project too, let me know.
 It's probably in a bit too early a stage for that yet.
 I have to get the vm working and write a preliminary compiler first.

-The repository isn't starting out open to contibutions by the public but I could change that.
+The repository isn't starting out open to contributions by the public but I could change that.